Saumyajeet-Varma/StackTalk-Backend/README.md

 - **Real-Time Chat with Socket.io** – Collaborate instantly with teammates in project rooms.
 - **AI Integration with `@ai`** – Use Gemini LLM for coding help, file tree generation, and Q&A.
 - **File Tree Updates** – Keep project structures synced for AI-generated code.
-- **Modular Backend Architecture** – Controllers, services, and models for scalability.
+- **Modular Backend Architecture** – Controllers, services, routes and models for scalability.

 ## Project Structure